parents-in-tech/tales-genie/README.md

 - Google Gemini AI for providing the AI capabilities
 - Astro team for the amazing framework
-- Vercel for hosting and deployment
+- Cloudflare for hosting and deployment